DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/02b-use-psql.markdown

     TABLE "employees" CONSTRAINT "fk_employees_department_id" FOREIGN KEY (department_id) REFERENCES departments(department_id) ON UPDATE CASCADE ON DELETE CASCADE
     TABLE "job_history" CONSTRAINT "fk_job_history_department_id" FOREIGN KEY (department_id) REFERENCES departments(department_id) ON UPDATE CASCADE ON DELETE CASCADE
 ```

+## Backup & Restore a database

+The idea behind this dump method is to generate a file with SQL commands that, when fed back to the server, will recreate the database in the same state as it was at the time of the dump.
+PostgreSQL provides the utility program `pg_dump` for this purpose.
+The basic usage of this command is:

+{% highlight bash %}
+pg_dump \
+-U user -W \
+--no-privileges \
+--inserts \
+-d dbname \
+--encoding utf8 > dumpfile.sql
+{% endhighlight %}

+As you see, `pg_dump` writes its result to the standard output.
+We will see below how this can be useful.
+While the above command creates a text file, pg_dump can create files in other formats that allow for parallelism and more fine-grained control of object restoration.

+`pg_dump` is a regular PostgreSQL client application (albeit a particularly clever one).
+This means that you can perform this backup procedure from any remote host that has access to the database.
+But remember that pg_dump does not operate with special permissions.
+In particular, it must have read access to all tables that you want to back up, so in order to back up the entire database you almost always have to run it as a database superuser.

+Text files created by `pg_dump` are intended to be read in by the psql program.
+The general command form to restore a dump is

+{% highlight bash %}
+pg_restore dbname -U userdb -h server-host -W -f dumpfile
+{% endhighlight %}

+where `dumpfile` is the file output by the `pg_dump` command.
+The database dbname will not be created by this command, so you must create it yourself from template0 before executing psql (e.g., with `createdb dbname`).

+{% highlight bash %}
+psql \
+-U bootcamp -W \
+-d test_restore \
+-f dumpfile.sql
+{% endhighlight %}